 juliet_sketch.jpg

-2) WorkToAdd_Tzu-Yu_Lo_02 (Red Wine Package Design _(Package design)
+2) WorkToAdd_Tzu-Yu_Lo_02 (Red Wine Package Design _Package design)

 Goal: Antarctica winery is going to market two red wines in 2022.
 Two wines will sell by combo.
 A wood box will have one merlot and one shiraz.
 The goal is to design two labels and a wood box which reveals elegance and decorum.
 Two labels need to be a series of design, and the colours collection need to be no more than three colours.